jbaragry/ardoq-python-client/README.md

     ardoq.get_workspaces()

 ## Changelog
+- 202307
+  - added del and update tag
 - 202303
   - added audit log for support for components created, updated, deleted, and skipped due to cache_hit
 - 202211